Clifftech123/CountryData.js/README.md

 You can check the sample code in the [example folder](https://github.com/Clifftech123/CountryData.js/tree/main/Sample).
 With this sample code, you can see how to use the package in your project both in JavaScript and TypeScript.

+Make sure to check how the Sample has been implemented .

 ## API